 Rest assured, we use Teknos for all paint and treatments for our timber products.
 Teknos is an extremely high-quality manufacturer of low VOC paints with sustainability at their core.

 If we can help you with any home improvement project that you have in the pipeline, we’d love to chat with you.
-Remember, we are more than just a window company – we have our own in-house team of skilled builders and are able to offer a complete design and build service for large projects too.
+Remember, we are more than just a window company – we have our own in-house team of skilled builders and can offer a complete design and build service for large projects too.
 We manage all aspects of your project, including architectural design, planning, and all construction works, easing the burden for you.
 We work with our customers to ensure everything is perfect and the project runs seamlessly.
-We’ve undertaken a wide range of extensions, property refurbishments, loft extensions and other large projects across London and the Southeast.
+We’ve undertaken a wide range of extensions, property refurbishments, loft extensions and other large projects across London and the South East.
 From ground works to plumbing, electrics to tiling, landscaping to decorating.